zheli/web-csv-plotter/README.md

 Introduction
 ===============
 It is still very simple, but it works for me.
 I don't have to manually plot csv data into Excel anymore.
+It will save you a lot of time if you have hundreds of csv files generated from automated test everyday.
 Prerequisites
 ===============
 * Python